openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - The new subcontroller does not provide a solution for UPI as it does not use `MachineSets`.
 We plan to support a UPI solution via documentation that is based on this workflow.
 - This is meant to be a user opt-in feature, and if the user wishes to keep their boot images static it will let them do so.
 - This does not intend to solve [booting into custom pools](https://issues.redhat.com/browse/MCO-773).
+- This does not target Hypershift, as [it does not use machinesets](https://github.com/openshift/hypershift/blob/32309b12ae6c5d4952357f4ad17519cf2424805a/hypershift-operator/controllers/nodepool/nodepool_controller.go#L2168).

 ## Proposal

-This automated flow is fairly straightforward, but will require a bit of special casing for each platform.
+__Overview__

 - The `machine-config-controller`(MCC) pod will gain a new sub-controller `machine_set_controller`(MSC) that monitors `MachineSet` changes and the `coreos-bootimages` [ConfigMap](https://github.com/openshift/installer/pull/4760).
+- Before processing a MachineSet, the MSC will check for the existence of `io.openshift.mco-managed=true` annotation.
+If it is not present, the MSC will exit the reconciliation loop.
+This is how `MachineSets` are opted-in to this mechanism.
-- Based on platform and arch type, the MSC will check if the images referenced in the `MachineSet(s)` is the same as the one in the ConfigMap.
+- Based on platform and arch type, the MSC will check if the boot images referenced in the `providerSpec` field of the `MachineSet` is the same as the one in the ConfigMap.
 Each platform(gcp, aws...and so on) does this differently, so this is a good opportunity to split the work up between platforms and see if the implementation is effective.
 The ConfigMap is considered to be the golden set of bootimage values, i.e. they will never go out of date.
 - Next, it will check if the stub secret referenced is spec 3.
 If it is spec 2, the MSC will try create a new version of this secret by trying to translate it to spec 3.
 This step is platform/arch agnostic.
 Failure to up translate will cause a degrade and the sub-controller will exit without patching the `MachineSet`.
 - Finally, if the MSC will attempt to patch the `MachineSet` if required.
 Failure to do so will cause a degrade.
 - Any other failures in the above steps will report an error; but degrades will only be in the specific cases mentioned above.
 Certain failures may also be as a result of an unsupported architecture or an unsupported platform.
 This is necessary because support for platforms will be phased in(and some platforms may not even desire this support)

 __Rolling back__

+The very first time a `MachineSet` is patched, the MSC will also backup the following via annotation to the `MachineSet`:
+- `io.openshift.mco-pre-managed-image=` storing the original provider image reference
+- `io.openshift.mco-pre-managed-secret=` storing the original stub secret

-The very first time bootimages are patched via this mechanism, the MSC will also backup the existing bootimage and secret references.
-This will be used to roll back the `MachineSets` which can be done by opting out of the feature.
-This is also an important mitigation in case things go wrong(invalid bootimage references, incorrect patching... etc).
+A roll back can be done by opting out the `MachineSet`, this will trigger the MSC to restore the MachineSet to "factory" values by using the annotations mentioned above.
+This is an important mitigation in case things go wrong(invalid bootimage references, incorrect patching... etc).

 __UPI__

 For UPI, the proposal is to create platform specific documentation based on our implementation of the the above work.
-If this feature is switched "on" in UPI, it is necessary to warn(degrade or some other way) the cluster admin to indicate that this functionally is essentially a no-op in the absence of machinesets.
+If this feature is opted in on a UPI install, it is necessary to warn(degrade or some other way) the cluster admin to indicate that this functionally is essentially a no-op in the absence of machinesets.

 ### Workflow Description

-From the user workflow standpoint, this enhancement will be more or less invisible once turned ON.
-The opt-in mechanism is still up for debate and is one of the open questions below.
+- To enroll a `MachineSet` for boot image updates, the cluster admin should add an annotation `io.openshift.mco-managed=true` to the `MachineSet`.
+- To un-enroll(and effectively rollback) the `MachineSet` from boot image updates, the cluster admin should remove the `io.openshift.mco-managed=true` annotation from the `MachineSet`.

 #### Variation and form factor considerations [optional]